For the Nationals, there’s nothing memorable about 19-31 this year as the Marlins roll

+“Just so you know, I really don’t like that number,” Manager Dave Martinez said.
+“It worked out last year, but I’d rather be 31-19.”

-And it’s impossible to look at that — at 19-31 — without looking back.
-Those numbers don’t mean much on their own.
+So it’s impossible to look at that record — at 19-31 — without looking back.
+The numbers don’t mean much on their own.
 Carter Kieboom entered this game with 19 hits.
-Trea Turner had 13 doubles, Juan Soto had 11 and Kurt Suzuki had seven, adding up 31.
+Trea Turner had 13 doubles, Juan Soto had 11 and Kurt Suzuki had seven, totaling 31.
 There are enough stats in baseball to make patterns out of nothing.
 It’s a sport of endless rabbit holes.

 But put them next to each other, put them in that order — 19-31 — and it means something in Washington.
 It always will.
 That’s what the Nationals saw in the standings May 24, 2019.
 What happened next, across five months, was them going from very, very bad to very, very good, all in the context of peeling their backs off the wall.
 Then they won the World Series, carving 19-31 into lore.

-So in 2019, a normal year, the first 50 games could still be an aberration, a springboard, the start of a run that doesn’t stop.
+In 2019, a normal year, the first 50 games could still be an aberration, a springboard, the start of a run that doesn’t stop.
 In 2020, though, those first 50 games define you.
 That’s the nature of this beast.

 “We know it’s going to be a short season,” catcher Yan Gomes said in mid-July, long before the Nationals began a slow slide into winter.
 “And we can’t really do the whole 19-31 and make it a story again.”